 Discussion

 The patterns of excess deaths produced by the modelling approach are consistent with what might be expected from a country that has been subject to both the longest decline in long-term economic growth rates, and longest period of lack of investment in healthcare and social care services since World War 2.
-This is both in terms of much increased and increasing levels of excess deaths amongst the elderly, but paradoxically also with somewhat reduced levels of deaths within working age, in particular for males.
-Where people have less money, even when they have their health, they have less opportunity to engage in activities that they enjoy, but that confer some degree of risk.
+This is both in terms of much increased and increasing levels of excess deaths amongst the elderly, but paradoxically also with somewhat reduced levels of deaths within working ages, in particular for males.
+Where people have less money, even when they have their health, they have less opportunity to engage in activities that they enjoy, but that sometimes confer some degree of risk.
 This includes activities such as smoking cigarettes, drinking alcohol to excess, and driving more than is necessary.
 The result of reductions in these activities may lead to slight falls in death rates at some ages.

-After people get beyond working age, and in particular once they become increasingly dependent on healthcare and social care services to continue living, and continue living a reasonable quality of life, then the level of investment in these services can be expected to have an effect on their mortality risks.
+After people get beyond working age, and in particular once they become increasingly dependent on healthcare and social care services to continue living well, and continue living a reasonable quality of life, then the level of investment in these services can be expected to have an effect on their mortality risks.
 This is exactly what the excess death estimates, and their concentration at older ages, indicate.
 The people most affected are likely to be particularly old and frail, and so to know the true cost of such cuts on cutting many lives a little shorter, accurate and highly disaggregated population and death count data need to be made available for persons aged more than 90 years of age.

 Limitations